Raghid96/GalaxySimulation/README.md

 # Galsim
-It is a program that simulates
+It is a program that simulates the galaxy and its particles.